-Between 1965 and 1969, McGah-Bailey brought their vision of the future to San Ramon in the form of Casa Mañana—“House of Tomorrow.”
+Between 1965 and 1969, McGah-Bailey brought their vision of the future to the Country Club neighborhood in San Ramon in the form of Casa Mañana—“House of Tomorrow.”
 But timing is everything, and their futuristic homes had a slow takeoff.

 The subdivision debuted with three model homes priced between $23,500 and $26,500—on the high side for the area.
 One standout featured the Island Kitchen, a forward-thinking layout with a seating bar that felt more 1975 than 1965.
 But across the street, H.C.
 Elliott’s Crestview homes offered similar space for less.
 The comparison wasn’t flattering, and buyers noticed.